-There is something hypnotic about nature’s ascension into autumn – from the first chill in the air to the first sight of falling leaves.
-I met and fell in love with my husband five falls ago, in fact.
-Every year since I look forward to again being lured into its trance.
+There’s something hypnotic about nature’s transition into autumn–from the first chill in the air to the first sight of falling leaves.
+I met and fell in love with my husband six falls ago, and every year since I look forward to being lured back into its trance.

 Last week I ventured to my local market for the purpose of declaring the commencement of my most beloved season.
 I departed with a cart containing the most shamefully basic autumn essentials – including but not limited to – canned pumpkin, pecan pie flavored coffee, apple cider, a salted caramel candle and Halloween stickers.
 I stood in the parking lot under the hot 90 degree sun – losing my deodorant – while loading my car with my purchases and pretending to be cradled by the crispness of the autumn air.